At least once in your life, you have probably encountered a NAYSAYER.

 That is a dumb idea.

-“Thanks but I think that it’s more of an alternative concept.”
+“Thanks but I think it’s an alternative concept.”

 That is never going to work!

-“Do you have any suggestions on how I CAN make it work?” or “I will do my best to try and make it work.”
+“Do you have suggestions on how you think I CAN make it work?” or “I am going to do my best to make it work.”

 Don’t waste your time.

-“I feel that NOT trying this would be a waste of my time.”
+“I disagree.
+I believe not trying would be a waste of time.”

 But you’ve never done this before!